Advanced Practice Nurse

 - Epidemiology and Population Health

-- Role of the Advanced Practice Nurse in Chronic Care (DNP-APN) or Theories and Practices of Effective Leadership (DNP-ENL)
+- Population Health & Management of Chronic Disease (DNP-APN/DNP-ENL) or Theories and Practices of Effective Leadership (DNP-ENL)

 - Genomic Implications in Advanced Practice (DNP-APN) or Human Resources Development